deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/motivation.md

 The hardest thing to do is leaving your comfort zone.
 But you have to let go of the life you're familiar with and take the risk to live the life you dream about

+It's hard to grow beyond something if you won't let go of it.

 Antifragile: Things That Gain from Disorder by Nassim Nicholas Taleb

 ### Antifragile